OguzhanCOG/NWCustom/README.md

 model.save('model.json')
 model.load('model.json')

-# Make predictions and visualize results
+# Make predictions and visualise results
 # (See the provided code for examples)
 ```